 Microsoft covers common causes of application downtime like data center outages.
 With its endless pool of resources, Microsoft boasts multiple datacenters, located all over the world, hosting redundant network architecture.
 If there is an outage at one datacenter, another can function as backup.

 Database Availability Group (DAG) technology from Microsoft protects the Exchange Online Mailbox data and ensures you can access your data whenever you need it.
-Moreover, the enterprise Office 365 packages (E3 and E4) have data loss prevention (DLP) and eDiscovery capabilities to make sure businesses stay in compliance with regulations.
+Moreover, the enterprise Office 365 packages (E3 to E5) have data loss prevention (DLP) and eDiscovery capabilities to make sure businesses stay in compliance with regulations.

 Microsoft will offer protection from any incidents that may happen at its data centers.
 But it is not safe from other incidents: